Info and Instructions for the PlayoffComputer app

 have "points for" selected as the first tiebreaker.

-- Except for points based leagues, a tiebreaker that cannot be firmly "projectable" such as points or all-play will
+- Except for points based leagues, a tiebreaker that cannot be firmly "projectable" (points, all-play, victory) will

 be the last tiebreaker included in the calculations regardless if any are selected afterwards.